prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 shown.
 The ``Start Date`` will default to the first day of the current month while the ``End Date`` will default to the current date.

-The Heading will display the Account's Name, ``Register`` and the current date range.
+The Heading will display the Account's Name, ``Journal`` and the current date range.

 The table will be populated with Bank Spending and Receiving Entries within the